The video experts blog

-Besides quality based on years of cumulated expertise, Axis cameras have another unique advantage compared to some other IP cameras– thanks to their open platform, called the Axis Camera Application Platform (ACAP), space has been created for developers to come up with applications designed to meet specific customer needs.
+Besides quality based on years of accumulated expertise, Axis cameras have another unique advantage compared to some other IP cameras– thanks to their open platform, called the Axis Camera Application Platform (ACAP), space has been created for developers to come up with applications designed to meet specific customer needs and use cases.

 How Does RTMP Streaming Work?

 Traditionally, RTMP streaming refers to delivering video content to Flash video players.
 However, in the context of RTMP cameras with IP and most modern live streaming technology, RTMP is responsible for ingesting video feeds.

-RTMP ingest is the process of transporting video files from the encoder to an online video platform.
-In order for this process to work, each component must have RTMP compatibility.
+RTMP ingest transports video files from the encoder to an online video platform.
+For this process to work, each component must have RTMP compatibility.

-In the case of streaming via an IP camera, both RTSP and RTMP come into play.
+In the case of IP cam live-streaming, both RTSP and RTMP come into play.
 A video signal provided by an image chip inside a network camera must first be encoded into the H.264 video format.
-Then, it can be sent over the internet.
+Then, you cansend it over the internet.

-In principle, all network cameras pack encoded video into RTSP (Real-Time Streaming Protocol) that are used to send such a video stream over the network.
-RTSP is a so-called “pull” type of protocol, meaning that you need to connect to an RTMP-enabled camera via its public IP address and forwarded port and pull the video from it.
+In principle, all network cameras pack encoded video into RTSP (Real-Time Streaming Protocol) that is used to send such a video stream over the network.
+RTSP is a so-called “pull” type of protocol, meaning you need to connect to an RTMP-enabled camera via its public IP address and forwarded port and pull the video from it.

 This technique is okay for the video management systems it was designed for, but online video streaming platforms, such as Dacast, need something else.
 They need an IP camera with a built-in video RTMP encoder to “push” the video stream to them.
 RTMP pulls the RTSP video stream from a network camera and repacks it into RTMP.

 Using the CamStreamer App for Live Streaming

-Running directly onboard the camera, the CamStreamer application is a simple piece of ACAP software.
-Its primary function is to repackage the RTSP video stream provided by the camera into the RTMP format, which the online video platform can then easily work with.
+Running directly onboard the IP camera, the CamStreamer application is a simple piece of ACAP software.
+Its primary function is to repackage the RTSP camera’s video stream into the RTMP format, which the online video platform can then easily work with.